scratchfoundation/scratch-www/README.md

 ### FALLBACK

-On top of migrating to using this as our web client, Scratch is also transitioning into using a new API backend, Scratch REST API.
+On top of migrating to using this as our web client, Scratch is also transitioning into using a new API backend, Scratch REST API (closed-source).
 As that is also currently in development and incomplete, we are set up to fall back to using existing Scratch endpoints if an API endpoint does not exist – which is where the `FALLBACK` comes in.

 Most of the issues we have currently revolve around the use of `FALLBACK`.
 This variable is used to specify what URL to fall back onto should a request fail within the context of this web client, or when using the `API_HOST`.
 If not specified in the process, it will not be used, and any request that is not made through the web client or the API will be unreachable.